-Purpose: To strengthen relations between William Smith College, its students, and its alum and to improve the College by involving and serving alum.
+Purpose: The William Smith Alumnae Association is the alumnae organization of William Smith College.
+Its purpose is to strengthen relations between William Smith College, its students, and its alumnae and to improve the College by involving and serving alumnae.

-Mission: To create an ever-evolving range of programs and services so that all alum will seek to remain connected and engaged with the College and each other; provide opportunities for alum to make meaningful contributions of time, talent, and resources toward the betterment of the Hobart and William Smith community; and to support the mission of the Colleges in all its communications, programs, and initiatives.
+Mission: To create an ever-evolving range of programs and services so that all alums will seek to remain connected and engaged with the College and each other; provide opportunities for alum to make meaningful contributions of time, talent, and resources toward the betterment of the Hobart and William Smith community; and to support the mission of the Colleges in all its communications, programs, and initiatives.